What is Metadata?

 Data may be designed to be able to be joined or cross-referenced with other data.
 If this is the case, this will be shown via specific variables containing metadata which uniquely identifies the data.
 This is referred to as an ID variable, unique identifier, or key.

-Change logs contain information about changes made in metadata.
-For example, if the wording of a question in a survey is changed, the change log will show what was changed, when, and often why.
+Change logs contain information about changes made to the metadata.
+If the wording of a question in a survey is changed, the change log will show what was changed, when, and why.